Alexa Collins Flaunts Cleavage In Low-Cut Crop Top

 Alexa’s top was white, which made her tan skin pop.
 It had thick shoulder straps and a low-cut neckline that made her voluptuous chest hard to ignore.
 A small bow in the middle of the neckline gave the top a feminine look, while also drawing the eye to her chest.
 The model paired the top with blue sweatpants that hugged her slender waist.
 She accessorized her sexy look with a pendant necklace and stud earrings.

-Alexa wore her hair tossed over to one side.
-She framed her eyes with bronze eye shadow and thick lashes.
+Alexa wore her hair tossed to one side.
+She framed her eyes with bronze eyeshadow and thick lashes.
 Her cheeks were contoured, and she wore a rose shade on her lips.

 In the caption, Alexa plugged the maker of the necklace, while also telling her fans that it was the first time she got out of the house and drove anywhere.